-- In the volunteer database, the social security number field can only be viewed by a limited number of paid staff members. - Class A Volunteer Registration Forms are kept in a locked file cabinet. - Information entered to do a background check, including social security number, is entered via SOWI's approved vendor's secure website.
+- In the volunteer database, the social security number field can only be viewed by a limited number of paid staff members. - Information entered to do a background check, including social security number, is entered via SOWI's approved vendor's secure website.
 A limited number of SOWI staff have authorization to perform these background screenings. - Social security number or birth date information will not appear on any report used either internally or sent to an Agency manager.